-Heart Diseases: It is a group of conditions which affects the functioning of the heart.
+It is a group of conditions that affects the functioning of the heart.
 There are numerous types of heart diseases.
 Any irregularity or abnormality which affects the arteries and blood vessel walls and makes it difficult for the heart to carry out its normal functions can be referred to as heart disease.
 India ranks number one when it comes to cardio patients with 50 million suffering heart health issues.^^Stress, unhealthy eating habits, smoking, alcohol and tobacco consumption, diabetes, high blood pressure, lack of physical activity, etc are major causes of heart diseases.

 As per the Indian Council of Medical Research (ICMR) data, India had 14 lakh cancer patients in 2016 and this number is expected to increase.
 Stressful lifestyles, changes in eating habits, smoking, tobacco consumption, air pollution, obesity, etc are some reasons attributed to the increasing instances of cancer in India.

 The lifestyle diseases can be combatted to a large extent by making small adjustments to our lifestyle in terms of physical activity, healthy eating habits, adequate sleep, keeping stress at low levels, reduced consumption of alcohol, smoking, etc. However, these are easier said than done.
 Caught up in our hectic lifestyles and the lure of modern life, health priorities often take a back seat.
-Hence it is important that we plan for a health contingency by way of a health insurance plan as many of the lifestyle diseases can catch us unawares and be a huge drain on our resources.
+Hence we must plan for a health contingency by way of a health insurance plan as many of the lifestyle diseases can catch us unawares and be a huge drain on our resources.

 As per GOQii’s India Fit Report 2019, 38.3% of people between the age group of 20-45 suffer from at least one lifestyle disease ranging from diabetes, blood pressure, cardiac issues to the thyroid, acute GI and acidity.
 Cases of cholesterol among people have increased from 10.1% to 14.1% this year, high blood pressure is on the rise, with an increase from 9% to 12%.

 - Buy Young: This may sound puzzling, “why would we need health insurance in the prime of our life” may be a line of thought which many of us may espouse.
 However, the following points can dispel this myth: